elroynoel-ctrl/03-Enterprise-EIGRP-Multi-Site-Network/README.md

 - Router-on-a-Stick was used to provide inter-VLAN routing without Layer 3 switches.
 - Cisco HDLC was used on the serial WAN connection because it is the default Cisco encapsulation for point-to-point links in this implementation.
 - NAT Overload (PAT) was implemented at Headquarters to provide Internet connectivity for all branch locations.
+- A default route was redistributed into EIGRP so branch routers could reach external networks without maintaining individual static Internet routes.

 ---